gjgress/ankimon/PROMPT.md

 Remember: The goal is incremental stability improvement, not architectural revolution.
 Each file should be left in a better, more maintainable state than when you found it.

-Begin by analyzing src/Ankimon/singletons.py and creating your first progress report.
+Begin by analyzing a file and creating your first progress report.
 Work slowly and methodically.
 Document everything.